JosieAilsa/piglatin-translator/README.md

 # word-translator
+Pig Latin Translator

-Pig Latin translator written to practice writing pure functions and unit testing.
+To practice writing pure functions and unit testing, I developed this simple pig latin translator.

-The translator only takes singular words.
+The translator only takes singular words, and has no UI.

+Each function has been unit tested, with both positive and negative tests.